 and updating can prevent your mod from working correctly.

-Click on the three lines next to the "RECENT UNREAL ENGINE PROJECTS" label
+Open Other button next to the "RECENT UNREAL ENGINE PROJECTS" header

 Your project should now appear in the Wwise launcher.